KhiopsML/khiops-python/doc/samples/samples_sklearn.rst

 Samples sklearn
 ===============

-The code snippets on this page demonstrate the basic use of the :py:mod:`khiops.sklearn` module.
+The code snippets on this page demonstrate the basic use of the :py:mod:`khiops.sklearn <khiops.sklearn.estimators>` module.

 Script and Jupyter notebook
 ---------------------------